The controller within the meaning of data protection and privacy laws is:

 What is the purpose of this notice?

-To describe how we collect & use personal data about you in accordance with the General Data Protection Regulation (GDPR).
+To describe how we collect and use personal data about you in accordance with the General Data Protection Regulation (GDPR).

 What we need?